basarat/typescript-book/docs/jsx/react.md

 ### Void Function Components

-As of [@types/react PR #46643](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/46643), you can use a new `React.VoidFunctionComponent` or `React.VFC` type if you wish to declare the accepted `children` explicitly.
+As of [@types/react PR #46643](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/46643), you can use a new `React.VoidFunctionComponent` or `React.VFC` type if you wish to declare that a component does not take `children`.
 This is an interim solution until the next major version of the type defs (where VoidFunctionComponent will be deprecated and FunctionComponent will by default accept no children).

 ```ts
 type Props = {